 Household pets such as cats and dogs are usually the main carriers of fleas in the United States.

-Pets and their bedding should be kept clean to help control flea problems.
-Once a pet brings fleas in it will most certainly affect the other members of the household if the problem is not taken care of quickly.
+Pets and their bedding should kept clean to help control flea problems.
+Once pet brings fleas will most certainly affect other members of house hold the problem is not taken care of quickly.